HadeelDaragmeh158/reading-notes/Read33/README.md

 | return a new Completion Stage.              |   return a new Completion Stage.              |

 CompletableFuture methods then it’s better to use thenCompose().
+ The CompletableFuture.allOf static method allows to wait for completion of all of the Futures provided as a var-arg that means whene you useing allOf() function whith your workes its allow you to wait for all of provided futures.

+ ### Handling Errors
+ ### Async Methods
+ ### JDK 9 CompletableFuture API